logo elektroda

 iRobot Roomba with open top flap and visible circuit board, near a docking station on a floor

 Here I will show how to make and connect a custom remote control module for iRobot Roomba 500-800 series hoovers.
 The control will be via Wi-Fi and will offer ready integration with Home Assistant via MQTT.
-The hoover modified in this way will be able to operate according to a schedule, execute sent commands and will operate fully cloudless.
+The hoover modified in this way will be able to work according to a schedule, follow sent commands and will operate fully cloudless.
 This solution is particularly useful for older Roomba models that do not have factory network connectivity.

 In the previous section...